Know The Law

 Sexual harassment blatantly breaches a woman's fundamental rights to equality under Articles 14 and 15, to life under Article 21, and to engage in any profession or conduct any business, including the right to a secure environment free from sexual harassment.

 In 2013, significant revisions were made to the IPC on Sexual Harassment, which altered how sexual harassment was regarded by India's criminal justice system.
 Section 354A of the Indian Penal Code, 1860, which defines sexual harassment, was included in the Criminal Law Amendment Act of 2013, which went into effect on April 3, 2013.
-The word "sexual harassment" and related offenses are defined in the India Penal Code, 1860, and the following penalties are listed:
+The word "sexual harassment" and related offences are defined in the India Penal Code, 1860, and the following penalties are listed:

 Section 354A

-Unwelcome physical contact and advances, including unwanted and explicit sexual overtures, a demand or request for sexual favors, viewing pornographic material on another person without their consent, and making unwanted sexual remarks are all considered sexual harassment under Section 354A of the Criminal Code.
+Unwelcome physical contact and advances, including unwanted and explicit sexual overtures, a demand or request for sexual favours, viewing pornographic material on another person without their consent, and making unwanted sexual remarks are all considered sexual harassment under Section 354A of the Criminal Code.

 Penalty: A fine and up to three years in jail.